 All students whose educational plan may include earning a bachelor’s degree should make every effort to enroll in and successfully complete those courses that are required for their intended major on their first attempt.
 Florida college students intending to transfer to a state university should identify a major or “transfer program” early and be advised of admission requirements for that program, including the approved common prerequisites.
 Course withdrawals and/or repeats, as well as enrollment in courses nonessential to the intended major, may contribute to a potential excess hours surcharge.

 Graduation Requirements and Procedures

 Students have the option of graduating under the Catalog in effect at the time they first enroll as a degree-seeking student at SCF or the Catalog in effect at the time they complete requirements for a degree, provided they maintain continuous enrollment of at least one credit per academic year.
 If continuous enrollment is broken, they must graduate under the Catalog in effect when they reregister or the Catalog in effect at the time they complete requirements for a degree.
 For students who change their major or enter a limited-access program, their official catalog year will be updated to reflect the term they began enrollment in the new program.

 The steps in the graduation process apply to ALL degree/certificate programs:

-- An overall and a cumulative GPA of 2.0 (C) must be achieved in the student’s total credit program.
+- An overall and institutional GPA of 2.0 (C) must be achieved in the student’s total credit program.
 The overall grade point average includes work attempted at previously attended institutions.

-- At least 25 percent of the hours of course credit required for the degree/certificate must be completed at SCF.
+- At least 25% of the hours of course credit required for the degree/certificate must be completed at SCF.